 From Nike’s original ACG line, the Dog Mountain was co-designed by Aaron Cooper and the legendary Tinker Hatfield.
 The shoe’s vintage trail DNA is punctuated by a vivid color scheme that takes its cues from spring flowers in Oregon’s Columbia River Gorge.
 It’s a color combination that also recalls the very first ACG products.

 While today’s ACG range is more associated with the GORE-TEX-infused designs of consultant and co-designer Errolson Hugh of ACRONYM, the ACG — All Conditions Gear — collection originally debuted in the early ’80s, supplementing Nike’s running heritage with trail-oriented footwear and apparel designs.

 Nike React Element 87

-Nike’s React Element 87 sneaker is named after the periodic element Francium, which is the 87th (and most explosive) element on the table.
-The sleek shoe features Nike’s React cushioning foam, saddled with a lightweight, transparent upper, and thoughtful details like an asymmetrical tongue.
-The shoe’s overall aesthetic borrows from Nike’s Internationalist (the tongue, toe, and heel clip) and select features from the more modern Zoom Fly SP.
+The React Element 87 is named after francium, which is the 87th and most reactive (i.e. explosive) element on the periodic table.
+The sleek shoe features Nike’s React cushioning foam, which is the base for a transparent upper and thoughtful details such as an asymmetrical tongue.
+The shoe’s overall aesthetic borrows from Nike’s Internationalist (the tongue, toe, and heel clip), with some features also borrowing from the more modern Zoom Fly SP.

 Parra x Nike Air Max 1